 January / February

-With Ashley's success from Fairport Convention they were able to get Sandy Roberston aboard quickly as their manager, and thanks to his connections they get a record contract with RCA.
-This gave them the funds and the equipment to go and live together in the Country, practising in Berwick St James for 3 months 'getting it together’.
+With Ashley's success from Fairport Convention the band were able to get Sandy Roberston aboard quickly as their manager, and thanks to his connections they get a record contract with RCA.
+This gave them the funds and the equipment they needed to go and live together in the Country, practising in Berwick St James for 3 months 'getting it together’.
 Later described by Ashley as 'Two couples and a referee', it went about as well well as you can imagine....

 31st March : BBC Session (aired 11th April 1970).
 The only appearance of original band while they were recording the first album, but it has never Surfaced.
 It was noted on 'The Journey' sleeve notes that the recording was lost.
 Full details are available on the 'BBC Sessions' page.
 The Band went into the studio in April and recorded an Album in one week.